-For those injured in a motor vehicle accident, the pain and suffering is often compounded by confusion over a lack of information regarding how to get reimbursed for medical bills, loss of earnings and for other damages suffered.
+For those injured in a motor vehicle accident, the pain and suffering is often compounded by confusion over a lack of information regarding how to get reimbursed for medical bills, loss of earnings, and for other damages suffered.
 If an individual suffers serious injuries as a result of an accident, it may be necessary to file a personal injury claim and/or pursue legal action to recover the compensation to which he or she is entitled.
-In Queens, a personal injury claim and/or lawsuit should be filed against the responsible parties for economic damages such as medical bills (which No-Fault did not cover) and non-economic damages including pain and suffering.
+In Queens, a personal injury claim and/or lawsuit should be filed against the responsible parties for economic damages such as medical bills (which “No-Fault” does not cover) and non-economic damages, including pain and suffering.

-Queens motorists involved in accidents who suffer serious injuries may be able to sue for economic as well as non-economic damages such as the pain and suffering (that is attributable to their injuries).
+Queens motorists involved in accidents who suffer serious injuries may be able to sue for economic as well as non-economic damages, such as the pain and suffering.
 Under New York State law, a serious injury can be defined as any of the following:

-- Significant disfigurement/scarring – The injury must be significant enough to cause a reasonable person to view the result as ‘unattractive, objectionable or as the subject of pity or scorn';
+- Significant disfigurement/scarring (must be significant enough to cause a reasonable person to view the result as ‘unattractive, objectionable, or as the subject of pity or scorn’)

-- Permanent consequential limitation of use of a body organ or member – The use of the organ or member causes persistent or chronic pain that has a limiting effect;
+- Permanent, consequential limitation of use of a body organ or member, such as that the use of the organ or member causes persistent or chronic pain that has a limiting effect

-If you or a loved one has been injured in a Queens car accident and are seeking legal counsel, please call at 800-966-4999 for immediate consideration to your matter.
+If you or a loved one has been injured in a Queens car accident and are seeking legal counsel, contact the attorneys at Schwartzapfel Lawyers P.C. today for legal counsel and representation.
+You can call us at 1-800-966-4999 or fill out our online contact form for immediate consideration to your matter.